btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ### As a merchant, do I need to open direct channels?

-Merchants need incoming channels - other people opening a channel with them, providing liquidity.
+Merchants need incoming channels.
+Other people opening a channel with them provides liquidity to the merchant.
 Your customer should be able to open a direct channel with you.

 You can also ask well-connected nodes to open a direct channel with you.
 Opening a channel is not spending funds, it’s more like putting the funds on a pre-paid card, and spending it later, or withdrawing it by closing a channel.

 ### How can I get inbound capacity to my node?
 There are many ways in which one can get an inbound capacity.
 We recommend that you read this great article that provides [practical tips to inbound capacity](https://medium.com/lightningto-me/practical-solutions-to-inbound-capacity-problem-in-lightning-network-60224aa13393).
-When asking for an inboud capacity, consider policy fees a node opening a channel back to you may have.
+When asking for inbound capacity, consider any routing policy fees the service may have.
 [This document](https://webcache.googleusercontent.com/search?q=cache:0JvB3GjtsQgJ:https://wiki.ion.radar.tech/tutorials/bootstrapping-liquidity+&cd=1&hl=en) provides an overview of what kind of fees to expect from well-known nodes offering the service.

-### I previously installed BTCPayServer without the integrated lightning support, can I migrate?
+### I previously installed BTCPayServer without lightning, can I enable it?

 The integrated lightning support is only useful for scenario where you are at the same time the host and the merchant of BTCPay Server.